[Article written in June 2016, using the outcome of the Brexit vote to drive home a point for us all.]

 So did the better man actually lose?

 I think so.
-Cameron has lots of faults, as do we all, but his honourable decision to step down speaks more about his integrity than any words can say.
-This should compare favourably with someone who is quite possibly much more intelligent but relies on a "charm" that many find off-putting to pursue an agenda of personal advancement.
+Cameron has lots of faults, as do we all, and to me, his decision to step down smacked more of cowardice and a lack of application than much else.
+This does, however, compare favorably with someone who is probably much more intelligent but relies on a "charm" (that many find off-putting) to pursue his agenda of personal advancement.

 But this wasn't sufficient.
 Cameron wasn't liked enough.